 Upper level coursework

 Once you decide on a concentration for the major, you take several more advanced courses at the 300 or 400 level in a discipline of your choice.
-For example, when you choose to specialize in Cognition, you might choose two or more of the many courses listed in the College of Arts and Sciences Bulletin.
-Among them are:
+For example, when you choose to specialize in Cognition, you will find many relevant courses listed in the College of Arts and Sciences Bulletin.

 Commonly pursued majors, minors and certificates